bsc-iitm/machine-learning-foundations/docs/week-3/system_1.md

 !!! note "Useful result"
 	If $P$ is the row-echelon form of $X$, then $X\theta = 0$ if and only if $P\theta = 0$

-Thus, the nullspace of a matrix and its row-echelon matrix are the same.
+Thus, the nullspace of a matrix and the nullspace of its row-echelon matrix are the same..
 This lets us forget about $X$ and deal with its row-echelon form directly.